Ruth Sato: Personality

 Ruth was entrepreneurial, gracious, and outgoing.
 (Note: Ruth was: the first Japanese chorus girl in America, a music promoter, a columnist, a night club owner and manager, and she planned to be the first chorus girl to produce her own musical show.)
 (Note: She always thanked journalists who helped promote Jazz, Ltd.) Studs Terkel referred to Ruth as "the most colorful character I know in Chicago."

-She was honorable.
-Whenever speaking of her husband, Bill, she never hesitated to laud him.
-She was proud of his accomplishments and frequently boasted to reporters that "Outside of Nick’s in New York…he is the only jazz musician in the country who has owned his own place since 1940."
-She effectively charmed local journalist friends year after year to write positive news articles about Jazz, Ltd. She was eternally grateful to all of those persons who helped make her and Bill's jazz club a success.
-She always wrote back to journalists to thank them for their articles on Jazz, Ltd.
+Ruth was considered an honorable individual.
+Ruth spoke highly of her husband, Bill.
+Ruth was generous with her compliments and often lauded her husband Bill.
+Ruth was proud of Bill's accomplishments and frequently boasted to reporters that "outside of Nick’s in New York…he is the only jazz musician in the country who has owned his own place since 1940."
+She charmed local journalist and friends and as a result they consistently wrote positive reviews and news articles about Jazz, Ltd. Ruth was grateful for the people who helped make Ruth's and Bill's jazz club a success.
+Ruth was consistent in responding back to journalists and often thanked them for their articles on Jazz, Ltd.